viperproject/gobra-book/src/01/pure.md

 ``` go verifies
 {{#include pure.go:cube}}
 ```
-Note that we may call pure functions in normal (non-ghost) code, unlike ghost functions.
+Unlike ghost functions, we may call pure functions in normal (non-ghost) code.
 The assertion passes, even without a postcondition.
 Unlike normal functions, Gobra may peek inside the body of a function.
 For example, `Cube(n)` can be treated as `n * n * n`